 To my blog readers.
-I am doing well and I am ready to start blogging again.
-I’ll explain in a new blog soon.
+I am doing well and I hope to start blogging again next month.
+I’ll explain in a new post.
 I can see when my blog traffic is down, and it is.
 But I hope to change that this year.
 Take care.
 Darryl S. Duke

 “One of the best endearing qualities we can have is the belief that we actually do have endearing qualities”

 Imagine if you can a story like this.

 The person you married isn’t who you thought they were.

 You were warned by friends and family not to marry them, but you did not heed their advice.
 You believed everything this person said and further believed your life would become better than it was after marrying them.

 Then over a two-year period this person, who was married before, has brought up their ex more than a few times, and although they are considered a despicable human being by most people, your spouse has had nothing but nice things to say about them.
 In the meantime, your spouse has repeatedly put down your friends, many of who are good people.
 Said horrific things about minorities, and even mocked a handicap person.
 And, has acted in ways that even you have to admit are quite awful and bizarre, especially for a spouse.